zsnyder21/RockRouteRecommender/README.md

 capabilities that this pipeline posesses allows for far more control over what routes you are searching for.

 ## Application
 I took these recommendation systems and deployed them via a Flask application.
+You can interact with it [here](http://18.119.114.126:8080/).
+Note that the Matrix Factorization recommender is omitted from this site as the model and supporting data do not fit on my EC2 instance.

 <img src="./img/Flask_Homepage.PNG">